 I’m not alone in following Apple’s WWDC announcements closely — many people in the ad tech sphere, and even the wider markets pay attention.
 However, after a couple of years of disruptive announcements, this year’s WWDC was relatively quiet for the industry.
 Perhaps there were even some sighs of relief about not needing to completely rewrite product roadmaps for the next few quarters!

-This year, Apple chose to forgo major new privacy announcements.
+This year, Apple chose to forgo major new mobile marketing attribution and privacy announcements.
 Going into the conference, one popular theory had been that Apple might use iOS 16 to launch its own version of the SDK Runtime, mirroring Android Privacy Sandbox.
 If that was combined with iCloud Private Relay, the effect would be to create a “Private Relay for apps” solution that might prevent workarounds to the App Tracking Transparency policy, like in-app fingerprinting.
 And though Apple did make it very clear again this year that fingerprinting is never allowed, there was no new, privacy-related technical announcement during WWDC.
 Maybe Apple is saving that for iOS 17.

 For mobile marketers, the most notable improvements from WWDC this year were the changes Apple announced to SKAdNetwork 4.0, which should be exciting.
-These improvements will include attribution for web ads, hierarchical Campaign IDs, and Conversion Values, as well as support for up to three postbacks.
+These improvements will include marketing attribution for web ads, hierarchical Campaign IDs, and Conversion Values, as well as support for up to three postbacks.
 Also, no more looping timers, which should make things simpler and is a welcome development.
 So, at a high level, I’d say that this new version of SKAdNetwork affords advertisers more data while reducing complexity.
 As we know, previous versions have been a real headache for apps, so this is a big step forward.

 What changes should marketers expect in the world of Android and Privacy Sandbox?